crux-f/atrium-issues/README.md

 # atrium-issues
-A repository to track bugs and other issues for the Atrium Minecraft Datapack.
+A repository to track issues and feature requests for the Atrium Minecraft Server.

+Issues could be with the Datapack, Plugins, or anything else basically.
+Please keep Feature Requests limited to things you have actually thought through.